OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     $ conda env export -n obds_py3 > my_obds_environment.yml

-### C) Final steps - update your .bashrc to activate your obds enviroment
+### C) Final steps - update your .bashrc to activate your obds enviroment automatically when you load a terminal

+    # open your .bashrc
     $ nano ~/.bashrc